SiliconLabs/bluetooth_mesh_stack_features/proxy_protocol/proxy_client/README.md

 ## Requirements

   - Simplicity Studio 5 with the latest GSDK

-## Known limitations:
+  - SiliconLabs WSTK with Radio Board (for example BRD4187C)

 ## Instructions

-This Example is based on the ```Bluetooth Mesh - SoC Light``` included with the Silicon Labs GSDK
+This Example is based on the ```Bluetooth Mesh - SoC Light CTL``` included with the Silicon Labs GSDK

-  - Create a new project based on the ```Bluetooth Mesh - SoC Light``` example
+  - Create a new project based on the ```Bluetooth Mesh - SoC Light CTL``` example
   - Copy the following file into the root directory of your project, overwriting the already existing one:
-    - app.c
+    - src/app.c
-  - Install the following component:
+  - Install the following components:
+    - Bluetooth Mesh > Models > Lighting > LC Server
-    - Bluetooth Mesh > Stack Classes > Test
+    - Bluetooth Mesh > Stack > Test
   - When everything is configured, build and flash the project